 Primary Stroke Center Certification

-IU Health Neuroscience is Primary Stroke Center-certified at four hospitals across Indiana:
+IU Health Neuroscience is Primary Stroke Center-certified at these hospitals across Indiana:

 - Indiana University Health Bloomington Hospital